Free Drawing Course by artist Lillian Gray

 To understand what we are drawing it is important to familiarise yourself with the basic structure of the mouth.

 I want you to think of the mouth as if it is placed on a cheese wheel.
 This is super important when looking at the lips from any angle.
 You need to be aware of how the lips wrap around the cheese wheel.
-The centre line curves as it gets pushed out.
+The center line curves as it gets pushed out.
 When viewed from the top or bottom the lips wrap around the cylinder.
+This is important for when you practice drawing the mouth.

 AVOID DRAWING LIPS AS IF THEY ARE ON A FLAT PLANE.
 Even when you view the lips from the front the middle line is never really straight.
 It is much more nuances with bumps and curves.